danielwelch/hassio-gdrive-sync/README.md

 ### Usage #TODO

-Dropbox Sync uploads all snapshot files (specifically, all `.tar` files) in the Hass.io `/backup` directory to a specified path in your Dropbox.
-This target path is specified via the `output` option.
-Once the add-on is started, it is listening for service calls.
+Gdrive Sync uploads all snapshot files (specifically, all `.tar` files) in the Hass.io `/backup` directory to a specified path in your Google Drive.
+This target path is specified via the `folder` option.
+Once the add-on is started, it will initiate the authentication flow (see below) and,after that is completed, will listen for service calls.

 After the add-on is configured and started, trigger an upload by calling the `hassio.addon_stdin` service with the following service data: